Integrated Behavioral Health

 Integrated curriculum addresses substance use and mental health disorders

-Coursework in addition studies, applied psychopharmacology, motivational counseling, family dynamics, mental health, integrative behavioral health, and more
+Coursework in addiction studies, applied psychopharmacology, motivational counseling, family dynamics, mental health, differential diagnosis, and more.
+Case-based learning taught by counseling pros and clinicians.

 Youth-focused internship (background check required)